School of Communication favored by veterans

 The School of Communication is making strides to make sure that veterans have a satisfactory experience during their studies.

-“The School of Communication has helped me understand why people communicate the way we do, has shown me more than one way to communicate with a plethora of social groups and more accurately,” said Tyrell McGowen, a student veteran with the School of Communication.
+“The School of Communication has helped me understand why people communicate the way we do, and has shown me more than one way to communicate with a plethora of social groups and more accurately,” said Tyrell McGowen, a student veteran with the School of Communication.

 Currently, there are 450-plus military-connected and veteran students enrolled at Illinois State University.
 Within the School of Communication, there are 18 student veterans enrolled, and five of them have applied to graduate in May or August this year.
 Since 2015, 22 student veterans have graduated with a degree from the School of Communication.

-￼“The professors and the staff that I’ve worked with in The School of Communication have been the absolute best.
+￼“The professors and the staff that I’ve worked with in the School of Communication have been the absolute best.
 Their professionalism is guiding me to become a better communicator and one day I will be a professional as well,” McGowen added.